-The effect of decreasing the interest rate used to determine the regular current service cost by 1% from 5.55% to 4.55% is an increase in the total current service cost of \$494,000, or an increase in the 2019 employer current service cost as a percent of pensionable earnings from 7.95% to 9.20%.
+The effect of decreasing the interest rate used to determine the regular current service cost by 1% from 5.25% to 4.25% increases the total current service cost from \$5,887,000 to \$6,991,000, an increase of \$1,104,000.
+This represents an increase in the 2021 employer current service cost as a percent of pensionable earnings from 8.05% to 10.75%.

-WIND-UP VALUATION Section 5.
+Section 5.
+HYPOTHETICAL WIND-UP VALUATION

-The purpose of the wind-up valuation is to determine the financial position of the Plan if it were wound up on the valuation date.
+The purpose of the hypothetical wind-up valuation is to determine the financial position of the Plan if it were wound up on the valuation date.
 The circumstances in which the plan wind-up occurs is that both Brandon University and the Plan wind-up, giving rise to termination benefits to members not eligible for retirement on the wind-up date and retirement benefits to all other members.
 There are no benefits on plan wind-up that were excluded from our valuation.
 The liability for all active members with 15 years or more of service on the valuation date includes the value of the early retirement subsidy as provided by the Plan.